abhishek-verma77/Final-year-project/README.md

 o	When the speaker state changes, the Sentence Transformer model is triggered to calculate the relevance score, which is then sent to the browser.

 ## **Technology Stack**
-•	Backend: Python 3.11, Flask, Flask-SocketIO
+1. Backend: Python 3.11, Flask, Flask-SocketIO
-•	AI / Machine Learning:
+2. AI / Machine Learning:
-o	Transcription: faster-whisper (large-v3 model) o	Semantic Analysis: sentence-transformers (all-MiniLM-L6-v2 model) o	Core Libraries: PyTorch, NumPy
+3. Transcription: faster-whisper (large-v3 model)
+4. Semantic Analysis: sentence-transformers (all-MiniLM-L6-v2 model)
+5. Core Libraries: PyTorch, NumPy
-•	Frontend: HTML, JavaScript (WebRTC, Socket.IO Client)
+6. Frontend: HTML, JavaScript (WebRTC, Socket.IO Client)
-•	Audio Processing: FFmpeg
+7. Audio Processing: FFmpeg

 ## **Setup and Installation**